Paul Noonan

-Paul Anthony Noonan is a songwriter, vocalist and multi-instrumentalist from Lucan, County Dublin.
+Paul Anthony Noonan is a songwriter, vocalist and multi-instrumentalist from Lucan, Dublin.
 He is best known as the frontman of the Irish group Bell X1 and as a solo artist and collaborator on various musical projects.

 Early years

 Born in 1974, Noonan grew up in Lucan, near the Dublin-Kildare border.
 At age nine, while attending St Mary's national school in Lucan, he was second flautist in the Lucan Concert Band, performing covers of works by composers such as John Barry.
 A visit by a drummer to rehearsal one day caused him to become fascinated by the instrument.
 He sold his flute and bought a drumkit with his parents' assistance.

 Noonan was brought up in a musical household, with his school principal father regularly picking out music to play for his students.
 His parents had a large collection of vinyl 45s which he would decorate his room with.
 During his early teenage years, he began writing songs and recording them on tapes.
 One of the most formative influences during that time was the record collection of a friend's older brother.
 Noonan drew much inspiration from albums by Supertramp and Talking Heads as well as early concert-going experiences involving acts such as Hothouse Flowers and U2.

 While attending Salesian College secondary school in Celbridge, Co Kildare, Noonan met Damien Rice, Dominic Phillips and Brian Crosby.
 The four would first be members of a folk group that entailed Noonan using school lockers as percussion.
 In 1991, they would form Juniper, comprising Noonan on drums, Rice on vocals, and Crosby and Phillips on guitars and bass, respectively.
 Friend and multi-instrumentalist David Geraghty came in to complete the line-up.
 In 1995, Noonan graduated from Trinity College with a BAI in Computer engineering.